TheD4rkCoder/Plotter/README.md

 ### Prerequisites

-Ensure you have the following installed on your local setup for optimal performance: to run:
+Ensure you have the following installed on your local setup for optimal performance:

+To run:

 - JRE 18 or later

-to continure working on this project if you clone it:
+To continure working on this project if you clone it:

 - JDK 11 or later
 - JavaFX 11 or later
 - Maven (required for building the project)